Tomodachiga Yatteru Cafe: History

 TYC was planned as an experimental restaurant by Suguru Myoen, the representative director of the advertising and planning production company Kakeru.

 Before establishment

 In 2014, Myoen began working as a commercial planner and copywriter at the advertising agency Dentsu.
 Myoen left Dentsu in 2020 and founded Kakeru, an advertising and planning production company.
-He presided over the coffee speakeasy "JANAI COFFEE" ("not coffee"), a bar that pretended to be a cafe, and the "Yadana" (an expression of dislike) exhibition, which gathered together things that he thought were "yadana".
+He presided over the coffee speakeasy "JANAI COFFEE" ("not coffee"), a bar that pretended to be a café, and the "Yadana" (an expression of dislike) exhibition, which gathered together things that he thought were "yadana".
 Myoen started his own business with the intention of doing advertising work, but he also started a restaurant business and doing special exhibitions because he wanted to create the kind of things he liked.

 Establishment

 According to Myoen, TYC was an experiment to see what the experience would be like if the relationships between customers and waitstaff were established as "friends" from the beginning, so that the waitstaff and customers would treat each other as equals.
 He wanted to create a magical experience where the more the staff treats the customers in a messy way, the happier they will be.
 Myoen questioned Japan's "customer supremacy" and said that the restaurant industry, being influenced by the ratings of online reviews, results in a customer service culture that requires perfect service to customers.
 Myoen describes the positive reactions and atmosphere after the opening of the café as a pleasant discovery, and says, "I have no desire to destroy or eliminate the culture in which the customer is God.
 I just hope this can be taken as one suggestion that this kind of customer service could also be acceptable."